Bob McDonald (businessman): U.S. Secretary of Veterans Affairs

 Obama cited McDonald's business background with P&G and experience revitalizing organizations in his decision.
 McDonald was approved by the United States Senate Committee on Veterans' Affairs and the full Senate by unanimous vote.

 McDonald recruited new medical personnel in the early months of his tenure at VA.
-As of June 2015, VA had increased onboard staff.McDonald opposed privatization of the VA.
+As of June 2015, VA had increased onboard staff.

+McDonald opposed privatization of the VA.
 Donald Trump replaced him with David Shulkin, who also opposed privatization, and was also replaced.

 In 2015, McDonald admitted he misspoke trying to engage a homeless veteran about his serving in the U.S. Army Special Forces, a conversation that was recorded by a CBS television news crew accompanying him during a nationwide count of homeless veterans.
-"I have no excuse, I was not in the special forces" he told The Huffington Post, which first broke the story.
-The Huffington Post reported that "special operations forces" includes the Army Rangers and that McDonald "completed Army Ranger training and took courses in jungle, arctic and desert warfare.
-He qualified as a senior parachutist and airborne jumpmaster, and was assigned to the 82nd Airborne Division until he resigned his commission in 1980.
-While he earned a Ranger tab designating him as a graduate of Ranger School, he never served in a Ranger battalion or any other special operations unit.
+However, he told The Huffington Post, which first broke the story, that "he was not in the special forces".